 The mean pay gap is the difference between the average hourly rate of pay between males and females.
-The Institute's mean pay gap is 15%.
+The Institute's mean pay gap is 14.9%.
 The median pay gap is the difference between the middle point of average hourly rates (when listed in numerical order) of pay for males compared to the middle point of average hourly rates of pay for females.
-The Institute's median pay gap is 10.7%.
+The Institute's median pay gap is 14.5%.
+These figures are very similar to last years and the Institute did not expect any changes in the 12 months since the last report.
+There have been no changes to the staffing percentages by gender in each quartile resulting in a similar outcome to last year's report.